 The novelist Jane Austen had two seafaring brothers, Francis and the younger Charles.
 Francis in particular had a most distinguished naval career.
 Many of the personal details I ascribed to the fictitious Fly are true to the real Francis Austen

 Rules Restaurant in Maiden Lane (Covent Garden) was once an oyster bar opened in 1798 by Thomas Rule.
 It made several appearances in Downton Abbey and is mentioned in Cheryl’s upcoming Book #3.
-Historical Background – The Age of Sail
+Historical Background – Son of a Gun

 Somerset House (1776) is situated between the Strand and the River Thames in central London.
 It is presently a centre for culture and the arts, but once housed the Navy Office and Admiralty officials who worked in the South Wing.